jordosgoite/idelsoft/README.md

 # Notes:
-1. No need to actually send the email - it's enough to save it in the database
+1. It's not sending the email actually - it's just saving it in the database
-2. Do not spend more than 1h on this assignment, just do as much as you can in that time
-3. Please remove the `.next` folder before sending the task
+3. `.next` folder was removed
-4. Please remove the `dev.sqlite3` folder before sending the task
+4. `dev.sqlite3` folder was removed
-5. Please remove the `node_modules` folders before sending the task
+5. `node_modules` folders was removed
-6. Please remove any other ignored files before sending the task
+6. The axios dependency was added to facilitate data fetching from the UI to the backend.

 # Structure
 This is a monorepo.
 It has two folders: